theRealBitcoinClub/TARIFA.CASH---Prototype/README.md

 # tarifa.cash

+This project is written in JavaScript using Vue.js and Firebase.

+It is a Single Page App, including a Service Worker for caching and it is installable as PWA (Progressive Web App)

 The project is hosted on https://tarifa.cash

 You can login and then you can charge with the provided QR-Code